CodeReclaimers/neat-python/docs/module_summaries.rst

       :return: The value, if it is within the desired range, or the appropriate end of the range, if it is not.
       :rtype: :pytypes:`float <typesnumeric>`

+    .. index:: init_mean
+    .. index:: init_stdev
+    .. index:: init_type

     .. py:method:: init_value(config)

-      Initializes the attribute's value, using either a gaussian distribution with the configured mean and standard deviation, or a uniform distribution, followed by `clamp` to keep the result within the desired range.
+      Initializes the attribute's value, using either a gaussian distribution with the configured mean and standard deviation, followed by `clamp` to keep the result within the desired range, or a uniform distribution, depending on the configuration setting of ``init_type``.

       :param config: The configuration object from which the mean, standard deviation, and initialization distribution type values are to be retrieved.
       :type config: :datamodel:`object <objects-values-and-types>`